baseershah7/Kaggle_Playground_Series/Forecasting Sticker Sales - Jan 2025/README.md

 # Forecasting Sticker Sales

 ## Overview
 This folder contains a series of notebooks tackling the Kaggle Playground Series - Sticker Sales forecasting challenge.
-The goal is to predict sticker sales across different countries, stores, and products using a blend of classic feature engineering, boosting models, AutoML frameworks, and deep learning approaches.
-The project explores advanced regression, time series feature engineering, and automated modeling pipelines.
+The goal is to predict sticker sales across different countries, stores, and products using a blend of classic feature engineering, boosting models, and automated tabular modeling frameworks.

 ## Notebooks

 ### 1. `PSS5E1-STICKER-SALES.ipynb`
 - Feature engineering and boosting models for time series regression (LightGBM, CatBoost, XGBoost, Linear Regression).
-- Rich temporal, categorical, and economic features (GDP ratios, cyclical time encodings).
+- Rich temporal, categorical, and economic features (e.g., GDP ratios, cyclical encodings).
 - Boxcox and quantile transformations for target normalization.
 - Robust cross-validation (KFold, TimeSeriesSplit).
 - Final predictions are transformed back to original scale and submitted.